susisu/milktea/README.md

 # milktea
-The *milktea* is a functional object-oriented script language written in JavaScript.
+The *milktea* is a functional object-oriented scripting language written in JavaScript.

 ## Features
 * Dynamic typing